input-output-hk/cardano-wallet-legacy/app/wallet-client/README.md

 ### How to use

-Start a wallet using `stack exec cardano-node -- ....`
+Start a wallet using `stack exec cardano-wallet-server -- ....`

 In another terminal, fire up `ghci`.